wiedehoeft/de.wiedehoeft.coderetreat/opencobol/README.md

 Your task is to add the new feature to our system so that we can begin selling a new category of items.
 First an introduction to our system:

-All items have a SellIn value which denotes the number of days we have to sell the item All items have a Quality value which denotes how valuable the item is At the end of each day our system lowers both values for every item Pretty simple, right?
++ All items have a SellIn value which denotes the number of days we have to sell the item
++ All items have a Quality value which denotes how valuable the item is
++ At the end of each day our system lowers both values for every item

+Pretty simple, right?
 Well this is where it gets interesting:

-Once the sell by date has passed, Quality degrades twice as fast The Quality of an item is never negative
++ Once the sell by date has passed, Quality degrades twice as fast
++ The Quality of an item is never negative
-“Aged Brie” actually increases in Quality the older it gets The Quality of an item is never more than 50 “Sulfuras”, being a legendary item, never has to be sold or decreases in Quality “Backstage passes”, like aged brie, increases in Quality as it’s SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
++ Aged Brie => actually increases in Quality the older it gets
++ The Quality of an item is never more than 50
++ Sulfuras, being a legendary item, never has to be sold or decreases in Quality
++ Backstage passes => like aged brie, increases in Quality as it`s SellIn value approaches;
+  + Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less   but Quality drops to 0 after the concert

 We have recently signed a supplier of conjured items.
 This requires an update to our system:

-“Conjured” items degrade in Quality twice as fast as normal items Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
-However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn’t believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we’ll cover for you).
+* Conjured => items degrade in Quality twice as fast as normal items

+Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
+However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesnï¿½t believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, weï¿½ll cover for you).

+Ziel der Veranstaltung???